zenariworks/obsidian-asana-issue/docs-gen/docs/configuration/advanced.md

 To speed up the issues rendering and reduce the network usage, the plugin relies on a in-memory cache.

 The cache stores the issues data and the JQL search results.
-Every time a component is rendered, the plugin first check if the data is available in the cache and if not, it retrieves the data from the Jira server.
+Every time a component is rendered, the plugin first check if the data is available in the cache and if not, it retrieves the data from the Asana server.

 The items stored in the in-memory cache have an expiration date in order to periodically download updated information on the issues status and the search results.
 The default value is `15m`.